jcurl/RJCP.VsSolutionSort/README.md

 ### 1.1.
 Installation Requirements

-This project targets .NET Core 6.0.
+This project targets .NET Core 6.0 and 8.0.
 Ensure this is installed prior.

 ### 1.2.
 Using `dotnet tool`